cyb0rg71/Bug-Hunting-Cheatsheet/JWT attacks.md

 3. Replace the generated value for the k property without encoding AA==.
 ```
 ### Algorithm confusion
-#### Performing an algorithm confusion attack via exposed key
 Algorithm confusion vulnerabilities typically arise due to flawed implementation of JWT libraries.
 Although the actual verification process differs depending on the algorithm used, many libraries provide a single, algorithm-agnostic method for verifying signatures.
 These methods rely on the ```alg``` parameter in the token's header to determine the type of verification they should perform.
 If the server receives a token signed using a symmetric algorithm like HS256, the library's generic ```verify()``` method will treat the public key as an HMAC secret.
 This means that an attacker could sign the token using HS256 and the public key, and the server will use the same public key to verify the signature.
+#### Performing an algorithm confusion attack via exposed key
+ An algorithm confusion attack generally involves the following high-level steps:
 ```
-1. Obtain the server's public key from jwks.json or any other path.
+1. Obtain the server's exposed public key from jwks.json or any other path.
 2. With the extension loaded, in Burp's main tab bar, go to the JWT Editor Keys tab.
 3. Click New RSA Key.
 In the dialog, paste the JWK that you obtained earlier, without {"keys":[]}.
 4. Select the PEM radio button and copy the resulting PEM key.